-/YOU ARE COMFORTABLE making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
-We cannot comment on how you think about this, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on how you act based on this understanding, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

-/THINK ABOUT HOW YOU CAN FURTHER

-LEVERAGE THOSE STRENGTHS AND

-MANAGE SOME OF THE LIMITATIONS

-WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-While planning is a way to feel in control of situations, you also may have noticed that it is frequently challenged, since life - with its countless variables - is too complex to be managed.
+While planning is a way to feel in control of situations, you also have noticed that it is constantly challenged, since life - with its countless variables - is too complex to be managed.